Common Name: white wood aster

 Tolerate: Drought, Heavy Shade, Dry Soil, Shallow-Rocky Soil

-‘Eastern Star’ is a white wood aster that is noted for its compact size, dark stems and floriferous bloom in shady conditions.
+‘Eastern Star’ is noted for its compact size, dark stems and floriferous bloom in shady conditions.
 It is a stout, leafy plant that produces shiny, dark mahagony stems to 12-18” tall.
 Leaves are heart-shaped, stalked and sharply-toothed.
-Small but abundant daisy-like asters (to 3/4” diameter) with white rays and yellow centers bloom, often profusely, from late summer to early fall.
-Flowers are attractive to butterflies.
+Small but abundant daisy-like asters (to 3/4” diameter) with white rays and yellow centers bloom.

 No serious insect or disease problems.
 Some susceptibility to powdery mildew.
 Aster wilt can also be an occasional problem, particularly if plants are grown in poorly-drained clay soils.